digirati-co-uk/iiif-manifest-editor/README.md

  - Fix or drop things that don't work

  How much of the UI we already have will be able to return?

+ ## Implementation ideas

+ We're using [GitHub discussions](https://github.com/digirati-co-uk/iiif-manifest-editor/discussions) to explore ideas, and the [Wiki](https://github.com/digirati-co-uk/iiif-manifest-editor/wiki) to think about implementation.